 You can choose from 1, 2, 3, 6 & 10 days for your pass, so you can tailor the pass to the amount of time you have in the city!

-Is the London Pass is worth it purchasing?
+Is the London Pass Worth Purchasing?

 The London Pass is a great deal when you are visiting London for a few days and plan on seeing many of the most popular tourist attractions.